vpalle69/LibraryRoom/README.md

 <b> Extra Credit </b>
-- System can send an email to people if a user types their email address while booking a room.
+- System can send an email to people if a user types valid email address while booking a room.